 Here are some key questions that can help you save even more.

 “Do you offer price match?”
 If you find a company you like, but they didn’t have the cheapest quote, check if they price match.
 Many companies will price match or at least offer some sort of price reduction.
+Of course, it is never a good idea to automatically go with the cheapest option just because it is the cheapest.
+Do your research and make sure that you are working with someone you can trust with all your valuables and fragile belongings.
+Movers with a national reputation and a plethora of experience such as Mayflower are able to do this.

 “Do you offer discount storage?”
 If you have storage needs, now is the time to ask about moving bundles.
 Usually a reduced storage rate is offered if the same company handles your move.